Davidevlops/JS-DSA/Data-structures-graphs.md

 Welcome to another section on data structures, this time, we would be focusing on non-linear data structures.
 In the previous section, we delved into stacks and queues, which are examples of linear data structures.
 Now, we'll explore non-linear structures, which exhibit more complex relationships between their elements.
 Let's begin by understanding the fundamental concepts and operations associated with non-linear data structures

-In this section, we'll delve into graphs, a fundamental non-linear data structure widely used in computer science.
+In this episode, we'll delve into graphs, a fundamental non-linear data structure widely used in computer science.
 Graphs offer a versatile way to represent relationships between objects or entities.
 Let's dive in and explore the concepts, properties, and operations associated with graphs.

 - **Graphs:** A graph, as a type of non-linear data structure, consists of a collection of nodes and edges that connect pairs of nodes.
 Graphs are a fundamental concept in computer science and are utilized to represent various relationships between objects.
 As we delve into the topic of graphs, it's essential to grasp some key concepts, namely: Nodes and Edges.

       - **Nodes:** Nodes, also known as vertices, are fundamental building blocks of a graph.
 Each node represents an entity or an object in the graph.
 For example, in a social network graph, nodes could represent individuals, while in a transportation network, nodes could represent cities or junctions

       - **Edges:** Edges, also known as links, are fundamental components of a graph data structure.
 They represent the relationships or connections between pairs of nodes.
 In essence, an edge defines how nodes are related to each other within the graph.

+A picture of a grpah is shown below:

 In discussing graphs, it's important to note that there are different types of graphs which include: